Ravenbrook/mps/procedure/review.rst

-_`.ko`: `.role.leader`_ holds the *review kickoff* meeting to ensure that the review begins, and that everyone involved has what they need to carry out their roles.
+_`.ko`: `.role.leader`_ holds the *review kickoff* meeting to ensure that the review begins, and that everyone involved has what they need to perform their roles.

 5.3.1.
 In Advance
 .................

-[This section could be moved to the planning phase.
+[This section moved to .plan.doc and .plan.train.
 RB 2023-01-21]

-_`.ko.doc.prep`: In advance of the meeting, the leader ensures that checkers have access to the necessary documents, either by supplying them with physical copies, or by advising them of the documents in advance.

-_`.ko.train.prep`: If any checkers are not familiar with formal review, the leader should ensure that they are briefed, and supplied with the relevant process documents.

 5.3.2.
 At The Meeting